alielshami/e_commerce_sql/README.md

-# SQL Queries for Traffic Analysis and Funnel Analysis
+# SQL Queries for Traffic and Funnel Analysis

-This repository contains a collection of SQL queries used for analyzing traffic data, conversion funnels, and page performance.
-The SQL file provided, `traffic_funnel_analysis_queries.sql`, includes queries for various aspects of website analytics, including traffic trends, conversion rates, bounce rates, and performance comparisons between different landing pages and versions.
+This repository contains a comprehensive collection of SQL queries for analyzing website traffic data, conversion funnels, and page performance.
+The SQL files provided include queries for various aspects of website analytics, ranging from traffic trends and conversion rates to detailed performance comparisons.

 ## Contents